aleshaleksey/fansys23/08-spell-list.md

 - The offering must include firstly, something of symbolic significance to the dead (eg, their favourite dolfie, the banner of their religion, etc).
 If dead of multiple allegiances are present in the radius, only those that find the offering significant will be raised.
 - If a command is given that would go against this, the caster loses control of all the dead animated by this spell.
 For example, animating a group of holy knights with this spell and ordering one of them to burn down their old shrine will not only lead to the command not being followed, but to the loss of control over all the dead animated in this way.

-**Upcast**: For every MP dice added (4 MP dice for global), the radius of the effect increases by 15ft.
+**Upcast**: For every MP die above 6 added (4 MP dice for global), the radius of the effect increases by 15ft.

 **Global**: The spell has a radius of 1000ft and the duration is 1 week.
 For every 4 MP dice extra, the casting time increases by 2h, and the radius increases by 300ft.
 The spell does not require concentration is, **but** the caster cannot cast the spell again as a global spell for a week.